Album review: MiChi - Up to you

 Album review: MiChi - Up to you | Random J Pop

 I've not heard a J-Pop artist drop an album of this style and pull it off in a good while.
-Quite a few of the songs remind me a little of the kind of songs that featured on Ayumi Hamasaki's Next level.
+Quite a few of the songs remind me a little of the kind of songs which featured on Ayumi Hamasaki's Next level.
 Only MiChi pulls them off better because she has more sass and a vocal that doesn't warble, is much sharper and she doesn't hang on every note as Ayumi can do when it's not needed.

 Album review: MiChi - Up to you | Random J Pop